Celle qui m'a tout appris

-"Celle qui m'a tout appris" (meaning "the one who taught me everything") is a song recorded by Canadian singer Celine Dion, released in April 2014 as the first single from Céline une seule fois / Live 2013 (2014).
-It was written by Nina Bouraoui and Jacques Veneruso, and produced by Veneruso and Thierry Blanchard, and originally featured on Sans attendre (2012).
-"Celle qui m'a tout appris" received favorable reviews from music critics.
+Celle qui m'a tout appris (lit.
+'The one who taught me everything') is a song recorded by Canadian singer Celine Dion.
+Released in April 2014 as a promotional single from Céline une seule fois / Live 2013, it was written by Nina Bouraoui and Jacques Veneruso and produced by Veneruso and Thierry Blanchard.
+The studio version first appeared on Dion's 2012 album Sans attendre.
+The track received positive reviews from music critics.

 Background and release

-The lyrics and thirty-second previews of all songs from Sans attendre were posted on Dion's official website on 18 October 2012.
-"Celle qui m'a tout appris" became available as a digital download from Sans attendre in early November 2012.
-On 8 April 2014, it was sent to radio in France as the fourth single from Sans attendre and first from Céline une seule fois / Live 2013.
-On 29 April 2014, the song was also released to Canadian radio stations.
+On 18 October 2012, Dion's official website published lyrics and 30‑second previews for all songs from Sans attendre.
+"Celle qui m'a tout appris" became available as a digital download in early November 2012.

+On 8 April 2014, the song was sent to French radio as the fourth single from Sans attendre and simultaneously promoted as the lead single from Céline une seule fois / Live 2013.
+It was released to Canadian radio on 29 April 2014.